These websites offer a broadened perspective on the seafood industry and coastal environments:

 www.floridawildlifecorridor.org – The Florida Wildlife Corridor is an effort to link and protect Florida’s remaining natural ecosystems to help preserve the state’s wildlife, waters, and rural economies.

-www.gulfseafoodfoundation.org – The Gulf Seafood Foundation represents the interests of the Gulf of Mexico’s seafood harvesters, processors, retailers, restaurants and the communities and consumers they serve.
+www.gulfseafoodfoundation.org – The Gulf Seafood Foundation supports the Gulf of Mexico’s seafood harvesters, processors, retailers, restaurants and the communities and consumers they serve.

 www.iucn.org – The International Union for the Conservation of Nature is the global authority on the status of the natural world and the measures needed to safeguard it.

-www.iwmc.org – The IWMC World Conservation Trust is a global voice for sustainable use of the planet’s wild resources and the preservation of the cultures and traditions that depend upon them.
+www.iwmc.org – Eugene Lapointe’s IWMC World Conservation Trust is a global voice for sustainable use of the planet’s wild resources and the preservation of the cultures and traditions that depend upon them.

 www.louisianaseafood.com – The Louisiana Seafood Promotion and Marketing Board is a division of the state’s wildlife and fisheries agency.